zackw/readings.owlfolio.org/content/2015/03-18-green-lights-forever.md

+---
-Title: Green Lights Forever: Analyzing the Security of Traffic Infrastructure
+Title: "Green Lights Forever: Analyzing the Security of Traffic Infrastructure"
-Category: 2014
+Category: "2014"
-Tags: embedded, safety-critical, security phase change
+Tags: [embedded, safety-critical, security phase change] ...

 Consider the humble traffic light.
 The basic design dates to the 1890s, the signals it displays can be explained to a toddler, they're